Recognizing Healthcare Excellence®

 To accurately compare hospital performance, the 30-day deaths “adjust for patient characteristics that may make death more likely.
 These characteristics include the patient’s age, past medical history, and other diseases or conditions (comorbidities) the patient had when they were admitted that are known to increase the patient’s chance of death.”

 Hospital complications are avoidable safety events (medical errors) following surgeries, procedures, and childbirth.
 The overall score for serious complications is based on how often adult patients had certain serious, but potentially preventable, complications related to medical or surgical inpatient hospital care.

 13% of hospital admissions are associated with hospital complications that seriously harmed patients.
-It is estimated that there are between 250,000 and 440,000 hospital deaths from medical errors each year.
 The in-hospital complications score is based on how often adult patients had certain serious, but potentially preventable, complications related to medical or surgical inpatient hospital care.
 These complications include: heart attack, pneumonia, sepsis/septicemia/shock, surgical site bleeding, pulmonary embolism, mechanical complications or death.
 100 SafeCare Hospitals reports hospital-specific complications rates for the following measures:

 · Hip/knee replacement complications

 · Kidney and diabetic complications after surgery